mjambresic/talos-records/README.md

 <p align="center">
     A small-scale prototype inspired by the 2014 game, The Talos Principle.
-It focuses on player interaction with the world and a recording mechanic, aiming to recapture the gameplay feel of the original game.
+It focuses on player interaction with the world and a recording mechanics, aiming to recapture the gameplay feel of the original game.
 </p>

 <br>